MathClubISIB/mathclubisib.github.io/content/past_activities/wrp/winter_2022.md

     - The Fundamental Theorem of Algebra
     - Transcendence of \\(\pi\\)

-The following people, apart from the group leader(s), have completed the reading project by going through, in detail, all the assigned parts and participating in the discussions.
+The following people, apart from the group leaders, have completed the reading project by going through, in detail, all the assigned parts and participating in the discussions.

+- Malav Dhaval Doshi (B1)

 The project is officially completed.